Kavanaugh accuser wants FBI investigation before she will testify

 "The FBI's role in such matters is to provide information for the use of the decision makers," the statement said.

-Trump earlier on Tuesday stepped up his defence of Kavanaugh and expressed sympathy towards his nominee, who met with officials at the White House for a second straight day, although not with the president.
+Trump earlier on Tuesday stepped up his defense of Kavanaugh and expressed sympathy toward his nominee, who met with officials at the White House for a second straight day, although not with the president.

 "I feel so badly for him that he's going through this, to be honest with you," Trump told a news conference.
 "This is not a man that deserves this."